LuciferMonao/Bazaar-Server/README.md

     # .env
-    HYPIXEL_API_TOKEN = Token for the Hypixel Api [Obtainable by issuing the command "/api new" on the hypixel network] SUSO_DATABASE_API_TOKEN = Token for the database of the SUso, for private use use None.
+    HYPIXEL_API_TOKEN = Token for the Hypixel Api [Obtainable by issuing the command "/api new" on the hypixel network] SUSO_DATABASE_API_TOKEN = Token for the database of the Suso, for private use use None.
     HYPIXEL_DATABASE_URL = Url for the database of the Suso, for private use use None.

 If there are questions remaining contact me at lucifermonao@gmx.de.